CZ-NIC/knot-resolver/modules/policy/README.rst

         policy.TLS_FORWARD({
                 {'2001:DB8::d0c', hostname='res.example.com'}})

-- ``hostname`` must exactly match hostname in server's certificate, i.e. in most cases it must not contain a trailing dot (`res.example.com`).
+- ``hostname`` must be a valid domain name matching server's certificate.
 It will also be sent to the server as SNI_.
 - ``ca_file`` optionally contains a path to a CA certificate (or certificate bundle) in `PEM format`_.
   If you omit that, the system CA certificate store will be used instead (usually sufficient).
   A list of paths is also accepted, but all of them must be valid PEMs.